mkernik/geodct/geodatabaseTools/README.md

 ### How to use
 * Download or clone this repository folder to your computer
 * Open ArcGIS Pro
-* Use the catalog view to connect to a folder containing the toolbox.
+* Use the catalog view to connect to the folder containing the toolbox
 * Double click on the tool you would like to use
 * Browse for and select your desired geodatabase(s)
-* Click on the "Run" button and check the "View Details" windows for error messages
+* Click on the "Run" button and check the "View Details" windows for any error messages
 * When the script completes, check the folder with the geodatabase(s) for the reports

 ## GeodatabasetoShapefileWarnings ArcGIS tool script